offhourscoding/what-is-my-ip/README.md

 # What Is My IP

-NodeJS application that displays client's public IP address
+NodeJS application that displays client's public IP address.

+Detailed writeup is posted on my blog [here](https://offhourscoding.com/what-is-my-ip/)

 ## Prerequisites